sethgoldin/s3-xxHash-transfer/README.md

   - The command output format set to [text](https://docs.aws.amazon.com/cli/latest/userguide/cli-usage-output.html#text-output)

 ## Roadmap
 Release 0.0.1 has only been designed and tested on Linux endpoints, specifically on Fedora 31 and CentOS 7.7.
-However, there aren't too many dependencies, so it should work flawlessly on other major Linux distributions as well.
+However, there aren't too many dependencies, so these scripts should work flawlessly on other major Linux distributions as well.

+Both the MHL tool and the AWS CLI are available across Linux, macOS, and Windows, so it should be relatively straightforward to port to the other operating systems.

-macOS Catalina hasn't yet been tested, but given that this is just a `bash` script, it may work right out of the box.
+macOS Catalina hasn't yet been tested, but given that these are just `bash` scripts, these may work right out of the box.
 Any necessary modifications for macOS will be forthcoming in a future release.

 The [Windows command shells](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/windows-commands), both the Command shell and PowerShell, are quite a bit different than `bash`, so porting to Windows will take a bit more effort, and will probably come last.